-Actual Asset Maintenance Required Asset Maintenance
+Actual Asset Maintenance

+Required Asset Maintenance

 In line with the City's Asset Management Plan, asset maintenance is forecast to meet or exceed benchmark over the life of the plan.
-In time, this performance will ease to a level closer to 100% (i.e. benchmark).

 Extended periods of asset maintenance exceeding the required levels would represent over servicing.
 Whilst gross expenditure on asset maintenance will continue to grow over time, so to will the "required" level of annual maintenance, as the City's asset base continues to grow.